cldwalker/gitbeam/README.md

 * Importing a project in a new window instead of the current one
 * Add support for other git-based sites e.g. bitbucket.
 Currently there is only [github support](https://github.com/cldwalker/gitbeam/blob/master/src/lt/plugins/gitbeam/github.cljs).
-* Add cross-platform support for opening a browser.
-Currently there is only Mac OSX support.

 ## TODO
 * Add tests